 Warehouse Management Degree and Certification Information

 A warehouse manager is responsible for overseeing the distribution and storage of inventory for a manufacturing company.
-There are a few different degrees available for individuals aspiring to the field, including an Associate of Science in Logistics and Supply Chain Management and a Bachelor of Science in Operations Management Technology.
-There are also certification options.
+There are a few different degree programs available for aspiring individuals, including an Associate of Science in Logistics and Supply Chain Management and a Bachelor of Science in Operations Management Technology.
+While exploring topics such as supply chain management principles and cost analysis, students can also prepare to become distribution or transportation managers.
+Some programs may be offered online as well as on-campus.
+There are also voluntary certification options offered by corporations and organizations to experienced and otherwise qualified candidates.
+Passing an examination is necessary to earn a certification credential.

 Associate of Science in Logistics and Supply Chain Management